podferry/Support/FAQ.md

 For desktop listening, complementary to AntennaPod mobile app, you may use the [web player](https://www.podferry.com/dashboard/player) that works in any browser.

 ---
+### Why do my episode playback statuses differ between AntennaPod and PodFerry player?
+It appears that AntennaPod only tracks playback progress for episodes that were initially started within its own app.
+Episodes started in PodFerry might not have their playback positions recognized or updated in AntennaPod.
+Conversely, episodes initiated in AntennaPod resume correctly in PodFerry.
+Unfortunately, there might not be a solution on the PodFerry side to address this issue.

+---
 ### Why hasn't my plan changed?
 Typically, after a donation, the subscription status updates within minutes.
 However, if a different email was used through our third-party payment provider, manual reconciliation may be needed to link the payment with the subscription.